georgeedwardd/Skip-gram_NLP/README.md

 Word embeddings encode semantic meaning as dense vectors in a continuous space, enabling geometric reasoning over language.
 This project reimplements the original Mikolov et al. (2013) Skip-Gram architecture entirely in NumPy to expose the underlying mathematics clearly.

 The trained embeddings are evaluated both qualitatively (nearest-neighbour queries, vector analogy probing, t-SNE visualisation) and quantitatively (Spearman rank correlation against human similarity judgements on WordSim-353).
-A standalone browser game, **Word Ascent**, ships the resulting embeddings as a playable semantic guessing experience.
+A Streamlit web application, **Word Ascent**, ships the resulting embeddings as a playable semantic guessing experience.

 ---